-One of the big novels of the era was a savage insider tale of drugs, sex, and violence in the NFL called NORTH DALLAS FORTY, which in 1979 was made into a very popular movie with Nick Nolte-- then a young hunk who'd rose to natural naitonal hotness via the mini-series called RICH MAN POOR MAN (1976 - above right).
-Nolte wore a big 'stache in NORTH DALLS FORTY like Burt Reynolds, then the #1 box office star in the country thanks to the huge popularity of SMOKEY AND THE BANDIT (1976), which singlehandedly launched a craze for all things trucker-related: CB radios, diners, cowboy boots, biker bar brawls, convoys, sexy hitchhikers, jugs and speed.
-Now I can re-examine these films from time's sweet retro distance (it all kind of creeped me out at the time) and what I especially find healthy about sports films from the era, launched by the NORTH DALLAS FORTY popularity is the irreverent amount of sex and drugs involved vs. the sanctimonious, sober, overcoming-all-odds feel-goodism and urine tests in today's sports films.
-Burt Reynolds' roster of characters may have been smarmy shitheels but they were goddamned men.
+One of the big novels of the era was a savage insider tale of drugs, sex, and violence in the NFL called NORTH DALLAS FORTY, which in 1979 was made into a very popular movie with Nick Nolte-- then a young hunk who'd rose to fame via an early mini-series called RICH MAN POOR MAN (1976 - above right).
+Nolte wore a big 'stache in NORTH DALLS FORTY like Burt Reynolds, then the #1 box office star in the country thanks to the huge popularity of SMOKEY AND THE BANDIT (also 1976), which singlehandedly launched a craze for all things trucker-related: CB radios, diners, cowboy boots, biker bar brawls, convoys, sexy hitchhikers, jugs and speed.
+Now I can re-examine these films from time's sweet retro distance and what I especially find healthy about NORTH DALLAS FORTY-driven sports satire popularity is the irreverent amount of sex and drugs involved vs. the sanctimonious, sober, overcoming-all-odds feel-goodism and urine tests in today's editions.
+Burt Reynolds' roster of characters may have been smarmy shitkickers at times but they were goddamned men.
 They weren't going to piss in a cup for you or anyone else.
 Even the kids got a version of this fuck you to niceness in our own sports satire, BAD NEWS BEARS (also 1976).

 |From Top: North Dallas Forty; Semi-Tough|

 But for ROLLERBALL, director Norman Jewison is clearly aiming for something loftier.
 Jeff Kuykendall theorizes Jewison was trying to ape Stanley Kubrick and turn the film into a kind of Clockwork Football: